 The carrying balance of cash and cash equivalents, trade receivable, other accounts receivable, trade payable and other accounts payable approximate their fair value.
-The liability to the Chief Scientist is measured at amortized cost which is identical to its fair value, based on the current value of cash flows using a 16% discount rate, which is customary for debts with similar characteristics.
+The liability to the Chief Scientist is measured at amortized cost which approximates its fair value, based on the present value of cash flows using a 16% discount rate, which is customary for debts with similar characteristics.